 From the renderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

-See in Glossary paths Unity supports, Deferred ShadingA rendering path that places no limit on the number of lights that can affect a GameObject.
-All lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
-Additionally, all lights can have cookies and shadows.
+See in Glossary paths Unity supports, Deferred ShadingA rendering path in the Built-in Render Pipeline that places no limit on the number of Lights that can affect a GameObject.
+All Lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
+Additionally, all Lights can have cookies and shadows.
 More info

 See in Glossary and Vertex Lit paths have the most predictable performance.
 In Deferred shading, each object is generally drawn once, no matter what lights are affecting it.
 Similarly, in Vertex Lit each object is generally drawn once.
 So then, the performance differences in shaders mostly depend on how many textures they use and what calculations they do.